-Embracing Life’s Challenges To Determine Your Soul Lessons.
+5 Journal Prompts To Help You Determine Your Soul Lessons.

 Our soul expands when we bring wisdom and perspective to life’s challenges.
 The heart is believed to be the organ of love, and the soul is the organ of meaning.
 When we pause occasionally and reflect on what our lives are showing us, we tend to our souls.

 Reflecting to create meaning and integrating our soul lessons takes time and space.
 It’s all part of our soul contract.
-When we learn the lesson, we get to move on.
-When we don’t, the Universe gives us more opportunities to practice.
+When we learn our soul lessons, we evolve, and when we don’t, the Universe gives us more opportunities to practice.

 How do you determine your soul lessons?

-It’s believed that the purpose of the challenges and suffering in our lives is to create opportunities for us to learn, grow and evolve.
-Examining your life affirms what ancient wisdom has told us for thousands of years.
-That suffering is the catalyst for personal and spiritual growth.
+It’s believed that the purpose of the challenges and suffering in our lives is to create opportunities for us to learn, grow, and evolve.
+Examining your life affirms what ancient wisdom has illuminated for thousands of years: that suffering is the catalyst for personal and spiritual growth.

-According to Robert Schwartz, the author of Your Soul’s Plan: Discovering the Real Meaning of the Life You Planned Before You Were Born, we’re meant to learn 2-3 soul lessons (max 4-5) during our lifetime.
+According to Robert Schwartz, the author of Your Soul’s Plan: Discovering the Real Meaning of the Life You Planned Before You Were Born, we’re meant to learn 2-3 soul lessons (a maximum of 4-5) during our lifetime.
 If you’re curious about your soul’s plan, you can listen to the podcast interview with Robert Schwartz on Buddha at the Gas Pump.

 Spiritual qualities like: